Patient Safety Systems Chapter, Sentinel Event Policy and RCA2

 The Sentinel Event Policy explains how The Joint Commission partners with health care organizations that have experienced a serious patient safety event to protect the patient, improve systems, and prevent further harm.

-Both the Patient Safety Systems Chapter and the Sentinel Policy are designed to be used together.
+All three documents, the Patient Safety Systems Chapter, the Sentinel Policy and the RCA2 are designed to be used together.

 For more information call the Sentinel Event Hotline, 630-792-3700.